Parameters not empirically identifiable or distinguishable, including correlation between Gaussian observations: Examples from the literature

 The most popular approach is to assume the latent variables as multivariate Gaussian, see \cite{Muthen84}.
-A misspecification of the distribution of the latent distribution can have consequences in practice, see \cite{FolGro20}, who discuss tests of this assumption.
+A mis-specification of the distribution of the latent distribution can have consequences in practice, see \cite{FolGro20}, who discuss tests of this assumption.
 In fact, all such tests only test the dependence structure of $(Y_1,\ldots,Y_p)$ rather than the shape of the marginal distributions of ${\cal L}(Y_i)$, which makes sense as the assignment of categories of $X_i$ according to quantiles of ${\cal L}(Y_i)$ obviously works for any continuous ${\cal L}(Y_i)$.
-Following Sklar's famous theorem, the joint distribution of $(Y_1,\ldots,Y_p)$ has a cumulative distribution function (CDF) $H$ that can be written as $H(y_1,\ldots,y_p)=C(F_1(y_1),\ldots,F_p(y_p))$ where $F_1,\ldots,F_p$ are the marginal CDFs and $C$ is a copula.
-In the latent variable model for data, Proposition 2 of \cite{AlmMou14} implies that $F_1,\ldots,F_p$ are not identifiable from data, and that any two vectors of marginal CDFs are not even distinguishable (be it potentially) from data.
-The authors formulate this as classical identifiability statement, but involving the $(Y_1,\ldots,Y_p)$ in the model, even though not observable, means that the model is identified but not from what is observable. \end{example}
+Following Sklar's famous theorem (\cite{Sklar59}), the joint distribution of $(Y_1,\ldots,Y_p)$ has a cumulative distribution function (CDF) $H$ that can be written as $H(y_1,\ldots,y_p)=C(F_1(y_1),\ldots,F_p(y_p))$ where $F_1,\ldots,F_p$ are the marginal CDFs and $C$ is a copula.
+This means that any dependence structure observed in ordinal data is compatible with any choice of the marginals.
+Indeed, for the latent variable model for such data, Proposition 2 of \cite{AlmMou14} implies that $F_1,\ldots,F_p$ are not empirically identifiable, and that any two vectors of marginal CDFs are not even empirically distinguishable (be it potentially).
+The authors formulate this as classical identifiability statement, but involving the $(Y_1,\ldots,Y_p)$ in the model, even though not observable, means that the model is identified but empirically, i.e., not from what is observable. \end{example}